2raj2raj/bitcoin-educational-content/courses/min201/en.md

 Before 2018, miners had two ways to gain an advantage in their activity: finding electricity at a reasonable cost and buying more efficient hardware.
 However, in 2018, a new advancement was discovered in the field of mining software and firmware, called AsicBoost.
 This technique allows miners to reduce their costs by approximately 13% by modifying the firmware running on their devices.

-Today, there is a new advancement in the software and firmware mining sector called autotuning, which offers an even greater advantage than AsicBoost.
+Today, a new advancement in the software and firmware mining sector has emerged, called autotuning, which offers an even greater advantage than AsicBoost.
 ASICs are composed of many small computer chips that perform hashing.
 These chips are made of silicon, the same element widely used in semiconductors and other microelectronic components.
 The key understanding here is that not all silicon chips are identical; each can vary slightly in its electrical properties.
 Hardware manufacturers are aware of this and publish the performance specifications of their mining machines based on the lower limit of their tolerances.
 In other words, manufacturers know the frequency that works best for average chips, and they use this frequency uniformly for all chips in the machine.

 This puts an upper limit on the hash rate a machine can have.
 Autotuning is a process in which algorithms evaluate the optimal frequencies for chip-by-chip hashing, instead of treating the entire machine as a single unit.
 This means that a higher-quality chip, which can perform more hashes per second, will have a higher frequency, while a lower-quality chip, which can perform relatively fewer hashes, will have a lower frequency.
 Chip-level autotuning is a method for optimizing the performance of an ASIC by adjusting the software and firmware running on it.